 Rachel moved into the role of Pathway Manager for Greater Manchester Cancer in August 2018 and is responsible for several pathways, including: lung, skin, head and neck, children’s, teenagers and young adults (TYA) and breast.

 Fiona Lewis – Pathway Manager

 Fiona has worked in the NHS for over 32 years, she originally qualified as a Registered General Nurse in 1988 and as a Registered Sick Children’s Nurse in 1992.
-For 17 years Fiona has worked clinically in a number of hospitals in and around Greater Manchester, Lancashire and North Wales and Hong Kong, a role in which she thoroughly enjoyed.
+For 17 years Fiona has worked clinically in a number of hospitals in and around Greater Manchester, Lancashire, North Wales and Hong Kong, a role which she thoroughly enjoyed.
 She studied part time and graduated in 2002 with LLB (hons) following which she left nursing and started to get involved and completed a number of projects which included commissioning, service redesign, delivering pathway projects in the NHS in primary, secondary care and tertiary care settings at local, network and national level.

 Fiona’s last role was as a Proton Beam Therapy Project Manager supporting Dr Ed Smith, the Director for protons on the development of the first UK NHS Proton service and the development of site specific referral pathways for protons ensuring engagement with key stakeholders locally and nationally.

 Fiona’s passion is to continue to improve standards of care and access to NHS services for patients and to support staff to deliver this.
 In her spare time, Fiona loves spending time outdoors and meeting new people.